What Is Creole Seasoning? The Complete Guide to Louisiana's Iconic Spice Blend

 • Thyme: Adds woodsy aroma and subtle bitterness.

-• Basil: Introduces a fresh, slightly minty element.
+• Basil: Introduces a fresh, minty element.

 • Celery Salt: Enhances savoriness and balances saltiness naturally.